Firewall Security Basics Overview: Concepts, Types, and Key Facts

 Network firewall security is important because:

-Packet Filtering and Stateful Inspection
+Packet Filtering Meets Stateful Inspection

-Proxy and Application-Level Firewalls
+Proxy and Application Level Firewalls

 Next-Generation Firewall (NGFW)

-Key Features of Network Firewall Security
+Network Firewall Security Key Features

 Traffic Monitoring and Access Control